blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 ```

 - Configuring the `large` model employs the full Jina model and will automatically run on the GPU if applicable.
-- Configuring the `small` model employs a quantized version of the model that uses much less RAM and runs faster on CPU with a very negligible difference in embedding quality.
+- Configuring the `small` model employs a quantized version of the model that uses less RAM and runs on CPU with a very negligible difference in embedding quality.

 ### GPU Acceleration